 - No Medical Exam

 - No Denial

 Congestive heart failure is a serious heart disease that insurance carriers consider to be high-risk.
-All burial insurance companies that ask medical questions will specifically inquire about this heart disease.
+Some policies ask medical questions to qualify, while others provide guaranteed approval.
+All burial insurance companies that ask medical questions to qualify will specifically inquire about this heart disease.

 Many applications will also inquire about pre-existing conditions that lead to a cardiac heart failure diagnosis.
 Since several things can lead to this, you should also look into the specific condition contributing to your CHF and any treatment you have received.

 It is very common for insurance companies to ask about the following heart-failure-related circumstances on the application for insurance coverage.
 The links below will provide more information on qualifying for burial insurance with the specific condition.

 - Bypass surgery

 - Coronary artery disease

 - Stroke or TIA

 Level: This is the only plan type that has immediate coverage.
 Level policies are also the least expensive but are unavailable to heart failure patients.